Yearningyeati1/facemesh_id/README.md

 # FaceMesh ID System

 ## Overview
 This system provides 3D face reconstruction and biometric registration/comparison.
 It consists of a React frontend and a FastAPI backend.
-It relies on an external inference API (running on port 5011) to generate raw mesh data.
+It relies on an external inference API to generate raw mesh data.

 ## Prerequisites
 1. **Python 3.9+**